Waccamaw Siouan Indians: Federal recognition

 The Waccamaw Siouan Indian Tribe is not federally recognized.

 Their congressional representative introduced a failed bill for federal recognition in 1948.
 Lumbee Legal Services, Inc., represents the Waccamaw Siouan Tribe in its administrative process for seeking federal recognition.

+Services

+Members of the Waccamaw-Siouan, Lumbee, Haliwa-Saponi, and Coharie tribes at a training meeting by the North Carolina Commission of Indian Affairs in 2025.